tejaswigowda/strata-editor/guides/JS_SHELL.md

 AI-generated code is displayed in **Monaco Editor** code blocks with live syntax highlighting and auto-height (max 40vh).
 Each code block includes:

-- **Monaco Editor** — auto-height based on content, word-wrapped, no line numbers, full JavaScript syntax highlighting
+- **Monaco Editor**: auto-height based on content, word-wrapped, no line numbers, full JavaScript syntax highlighting
-- **Run button** (top-right) — executes only the edited code in the Monaco editor
+- **Run button** (top-right): executes only the edited code in the Monaco editor
-- **Auto-disposal** — editor is disposed immediately after execution, removing it from the output
+- **Auto-disposal**: editor is disposed immediately after execution, removing it from the output
-- **Edit capability** — modify the generated code before running
+- **Edit capability**: modify the generated code before running

 **Execution flow:** AI generates code → code block with Monaco editor appears → edit if needed → click Run → code executes with full access to shell scope → editor is disposed